 Hose: Pre-Attached Propane Hose

-The Redwood Fire Pit from Camp Chef is one of the more efficient small units you can get, and that’s hardly a negative description.
-It’s an extremely compact box that quickly and reliably heats up.
+The Redwood Portable Fire Pit from Camp Chef is one of the more efficient small units you can get, and that’s hardly a negative description.
+It’s an extremely compact box that quickly and reliably heats up, and is a great pit for cooking.

-Reviews mention that it can burn through propane faster than expected, but it’ll still be extremely effective as a quick-start cooking option while camping and taking time outside your RV.
-These high heats will let you cook fairly fast, although it’s worth a mention that this heavy propane use may not make it ideal for keeping yourself warm.
+It might be small but this fire pit burns through propane faster than you might expect, but it’s still effective as a quick-start cooking option while camping and taking time outside your RV.
+These high heats will let you cook fairly quickly, although it’s worth a mention that its heavy propane use may not make it ideal for keeping yourself warm.

 Camp Chef excels in cooking-oriented fire pits, and this product of theirs is certainly no exception.
-It’s hard to argue with its positives, and its negatives will hardly impact you in most instances, making this product ideal for any RV owner’s outdoor cooking needs.
+It’s hard to argue with its positives, and its negatives will hardly impact you in most instances, making it a fire pit ideal for any RV owner’s outdoor cooking needs.

 Below are some of the main benefits of these models: